 Available with Standard or Advanced license.

-Versioning allows multiple editors to alter the same data in an enterprise or workgroup geodatabase without applying locks or duplicating data.
-Versioning accomplishes this by storing edits in side tables called delta tables.
+Traditional versioning allows multiple editors to alter the same data in an enterprise or workgroup geodatabase without applying locks or duplicating data.
+Traditional versioning accomplishes this by storing edits in side tables called delta tables.

 What is a version?

 A version is a sort of view of the geodatabase that compartmentalizes edits.
-Versions allow you and all other users connected to the same version to see your changes.
-Clients connected to other versions do not see your changes until you reconcile and post them to an ancestor version.
+When different users connect to the same version, they see the edits made in that version.
+Clients connected to other versions do not see your changes until you reconcile and post them to a common ancestor version.

 The Default version